 Find Wholesale Properties

 A challenge for many who are new to real estate investment is finding the good deals that promise a healthy return on investment.
-Top agents in Los Angeles recommend, as a tried-and-true way of finding those affordable properties, going through wholesale dealers.
+Top agents in Riverside recommend, as a tried-and-true way of finding those affordable properties, going through wholesale dealers.
 Look for properties that are steeply discounted and that will, with some attention, greatly increase in value over time.

 Sure, when you buy wholesale properties, you’ll probably have to do some work on them.
 But the low price gives you the financial wiggle room to make the needed repairs and then sell at a profit later on.
 All you have to do is run the numbers beforehand to make sure the repair and rehab expenses don’t outstrip your potential profit.

 This is a very closely related matter, but it bears repeating in another form for those new to real estate investment.
 And that is, above all, to consider carefully your return on investment (ROI), which is tied closely to the condition of the investment property under consideration.

 A fixer-upper, such as you would likely get from a wholesale dealer, can often be a great bargain with a lot potential for ROI.
 But the needed repairs cannot be too extensive or too major.
 Otherwise, these repairs and rehabs will eat up all the profit you might have made, which is the exact opposite of your primary investment goal.
 So if you find the property has major structural issues or needs mold or asbestos abatement, you should probably pass on it and look for another.

 Understand Tax Issues